Children & Parenting

 - With whom a child spends time – the person/s a child is to spend time with.

-- How parental responsibility is shared;
+- How that responsibility is shared;

 - With whom a child lives;